Reunited for a weekend in Martha’s Vineyard and it feels so good!

 While I think the Jaws connection is fabulous, others, namely my severely galeophobic friend Kristin, were more into other aspects of Martha’s Vineyard.
 As such, I quickly learned that there’s a lot more to the island shaped like Pharrell’s hat.

-First things first – where does one stay on this 113-square-mile, mostly seasonal island?
+First things first – where to stay in Martha’s Vineyard?

 I was fortunate enough to be an invited houseguest in one of a few hundred gingerbread cottages within the Martha’s Vineyard Camp Meeting Association.
-Located in the heart of Oak Bluffs, the MVCMA is the cutest little community I’ve ever seen, dating back to the early 1800s when it developed as a religious camp for Methodists.
-What once was a mass of tents eventually lead to the building of more permanent structures, and thus the colorful neighborhood of whimsical houses came to be.
+Located in the heart of Oak Bluffs, the MVCMA is the cutest little community I’ve ever seen.
+It dates back to the early 1800s when it developed as a religious camp for Methodists.
+What once was a mass of tents eventually lead to the building of more permanent structures.
+And, thus the colorful neighborhood of whimsical houses came to be.

 In the summer months, the neighborhood is filled with residents and visitors, who come together for a weekly singalong in the central Tabernacle.